Xintong1122/SW/README.md

 ## Research Questions

 - **RQ1:** What are the key motivational challenges faced by users in traditional learning communities such as Study Together?
-- **RQ2:** How can UDAO’s Web3 incentive mechanisms effectively address these challenges?
+- **RQ2:** How can newly developed Web3 study platforms such as UDAO’s incentive mechanisms effectively address these challenges?

 ## Data